 I tried to open the large door again, and it did budge a little, but it did not smell right, and I soon found out why.
 Just outside the door were large garbage bins.
 While I was wondering what to do, Lydia was back with the girl, almost apologising for the delay.
 Funny, I had not noticed the time passing.
 Apparently the child had wanted to be more presentable and had been resolutely determined to wear a dress that she had with her.
 It was a nice long dress with a jolly floral print.
 She still had a dirty face and the endearing squint.
 We went up, and in a very short time, her family was present.

 This is where it gets really weird.
 The family did not address the issue at all, but instead they wanted to have a little celebration.
 They did not seem to know that I was a part of their story now.
-When you give up a certain responsibility, the mind has to go through a winding-down protocol of sorts; it has to be done with propriety.
+When you give up a certain responsibility, as I was doing in letting go of my concern for the child, the mind has to go through a winding-down protocol of sorts; it has to be done with propriety.
 But I was being ignored and the protocol was being stymied.

 And then I woke up in disgust.